Teen paralysed from rare disorder loses ACC battle

 Dr Balraj Singhal, who treated the teen at the Burwood Spinal Unit, lodged the ACC treatment injury claim, and made comments about the transcript of the call to the medical centre, where his mother was encouraged to simply increase her son's nutrients and fluids.

-The nurse's advice was "not only inadequate but harmful, and seeking to divert and delay the concerned family's efforts to obtain competent medical assistance for their son," Singhal said.
+The nurse's advice was "not only inadequate but harmful, and seeking to divert and delay the concerned family's efforts to obtain competent medical assistance for their son", Singhal said.

 It could be argued the delay in treatment "contributed directly to [his] level of disability".

-ACC obtained a report from infectious disease specialist Dr Brian Dwyer, who gave an opinion he did not consider it "at all likely" any treatment administered on the evening he was diagnosed would have been likely to have kept Reilly out of intensive care or off a ventilator.
+ACC obtained a report from infectious disease specialist Dr Brian Dwyer, who gave an opinion he did not consider it "at all likely" any treatment administered on the evening he was diagnosed would have been likely to have kept the teen out of intensive care or off a ventilator.

 ACC also obtained a similar opinion from a GP.